Revised November 5, 2013

 Money has two parts.
 The first part is the symbol.
 The second part is the value this symbol represents.

 The symbol is made from paper with highly ornate designs inked into it so as to make it very difficult to counterfeit.
-In these modern times money also has a serial number inked into it.
+In these modern times money should also have a serial number inked into it.
 Money is also made from stamped metal in the shape of disc variations.

 In the past many other solid material forms were used as a symbol to represent value.
 Some examples are gold, shells, beads or any other hard to find or duplicate objects.

 The second part of money is value.
-This value comes from the production of goods and the services exchanged on the Open Market (open to all on equal terms.)
+The value comes from the production of commodities, trades, goods and the services exchanged on the Open Market (open to all on equal terms.)

-In short, money is a symbol that represents the value created in the production of goods and services.
-You create money value every day if you create goods and services that are exchanged on the open market.
+In short, money is a symbol that represents the value created during the production of commodities, trades, goods and services.
+You create money value every day if you create commodities, trades, goods and services that are exchanged on the Open Market.

 Producer Rewarded Open Market Economics